Thick Lunar Crust Amplifies Deci-Hertz Gravitational-Wave Signal

 \textit{Discussions and implications.}---In this Letter, we have elucidated how the rugged surface and heterogeneous crust of the Moon can modulate the surface seismic signals triggered by GWs.
 We achieve this by developing a calculation framework which combines the advantages of two complementary approaches: a perturbation theory provides an efficient and transparent physical picture of global mode mixing, whereas the SEM delivers the high spatial resolution required to capture complex local wave-field distortions at the expense of greater computational cost.

 Our SEM simulation not only recovers the GW-induced quadrupole mode of the lunar free oscillation but also reveals a close link of the seismic amplitude to the crustal thickness.
-On average, the seismic signal can be amplified by $(10-20)\%$ in thick-crust regions.
-Near the normal-mode frequencies of $15$ and $20$ mHz, the amplification can exceed one order of magnitude.
+On average, the seismic signal can be amplified by $10\%$ in thick-crust regions.
+In some narrow frequency ranges, the amplification can even exceed one order of magnitude.
+Crucially, our high-frequency simulations confirm that this strong amplification persists around $0.1$ Hz, agreeing well with the optimal sensitivity window of proposed lunar seismometer arrays.
 These findings establish a direct link between crustal structure and GW detectability.
 Regions characterized by thicker crust, particularly the farside highlands, consistently exhibit an amplification of the GW signal, therefore offer better opportunities for GW detection.
+However, the relationship between topography and signal amplification is highly complex and frequency-dependent.
+While broadband integrated magnification correlates positively with crustal thickness, our high-resolution simulations reveal that in certain narrow frequency bands (e.g., around 0.06 Hz), local topography can induce strong focusing effects probably caused by trapped waves in basins, leading to significant signal amplification even in regions with a relatively thin crust.
+This structural complexity underscores the importance of our 2D/3D modeling in real application scenarios, such as LGWA or LILA.
+Optimal site selection for seismometers cannot rely solely on macro-scale crustal thickness; it requires mission-specific, high-resolution numerical simulations tuned to the detectors' target sensitivity bands to fully exploit these localized, frequency-dependent amplification zones.

-Our simulations also pinpoint the strongest signal amplification in a couple of frequency bands that can be as narrow as $0.05\ \mathrm{mHz}$.
-Resolving such narrow features requires long-duration, low-noise observations since a bandwidth of $0.05\ \mathrm{mHz}$ implies a minimum observational period of $T\sim1/(0.05~{\rm mHz})\approx2\times10^{4}\ \mathrm{s}\approx6\ \mathrm{h}$.
+Our simulations also pinpoint the strongest signal amplification in a couple of frequency bands that can be as narrow as $\sim0.1\ \mathrm{mHz}$ [Fig.~(A3) \cite{supplemental}].
+Resolving such narrow features requires long-duration, low-noise observations since a bandwidth of $0.1\ \mathrm{mHz}$ implies a minimum observational period of $T\sim 1/(0.1~{\rm mHz})= 10^{4}\ \mathrm{s}\approx 2.8\ \mathrm{h}$.
 Therefore, continuous seismic data collection spanning one day or longer is recommended.